lidofinance/csm-prover-tool/README.md

 `--validator-index` - Validator index in the Consensus Layer

-`--block` - Block number (slot or root of block on the Consensus Layer)
+`--block` - Block number (slot or root of block on the Consensus Layer which contains the validator withdrawal or where it is already slashed)

 `--help` - Show help